-In determining whether annual discretionary long-term equity incentive awards would be granted to our NEOs in 2015 and the size of any such equity incentive awards, the Compensation Committee considered a number of factors, including, but not limited to, the relative job scope of the executive officer, the value of his existing long-term equity incentive awards, the NEO's individual, and the Company's, performance history, prior contributions to the Company, the size of prior equity incentive awards, and the peer data as described above.
+In determining whether annual discretionary long-term equity incentive awards would be granted to our NEOs in 2016 and the size of any such equity incentive awards, the Compensation Committee considered a number of factors, including, but not limited to, the relative job scope of the executive officer, the value of his existing long-term equity incentive awards, the NEO's individual, and the Company's, performance history, prior contributions to the Company, the size of prior equity incentive awards, and the peer data as described above.
 Based on some or all of these factors, the Compensation Committee determines in its discretion the total annual discretionary long-term equity incentive awards that it considers appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.

-Given positive individual performance of Dr. Hartgring and Mr. Walker, in particular in connection with their positive effect on long-term Company business and prospects, in our annual refresh/merit equity award cycle in May 2015, the Compensation Committee awarded Dr. Hartgring and Mr. Walker annual discretionary long-term equity incentive awards of 7,500 and 6,500 restricted stock units, respectively.
-Despite continuing positive individual performance in 2014, no discretionary long-term equity incentive awards were made in 2015 to either Drs.
+Given positive individual performance of Dr. Hartgring and Mr. Walker, in particular in connection with their positive effect on long-term Company business and prospects and stewardship, respectively, in our annual refresh/merit equity award cycle in June 2016, the Compensation Committee awarded Dr. Hartgring and Mr. Walker annual discretionary long-term equity incentive awards with grant effective dates of July 1, 2016, of 10,000 and 3,750 restricted stock units, respectively.
+Despite continuing positive individual performance in 2015, no discretionary long-term equity incentive awards were made in 2016 to either Drs.
 Kibarian or Michaels due again to each NEO's significant ownership in the Company from their history as a founder of the Company and their corresponding, existing alignment with stockholders in general, as well as a desire on the part of both NEOs to reserve the stock pool for awards to other employees and consultants (as discussed in more detail below with respect to Dr. Kibarian).
-In May 2015, the Compensation Committee awarded 12,000 restricted stock units to Dr. Kim in connection with renewal of his employment contract for another year.
-The amount of, and the vesting schedules for, equity awards granted to our NEOs in 2015 are set forth below in the "Grants of Plan-Based Awards for Fiscal Year 2015" table below.
+Also despite continuing positive individual performance in 2015, no discretionary long-term equity incentive awards was made in 2016 to Dr. Kim due to his having previously been awarded 12,000 restricted stock units with a grant effective date of June 1, 2015, which vested in full in February 2016.
+The equity awards granted to our NEOs in 2016 are set forth under 2016 (the year of grant) in the "Summary Compensation Table" below, as well as in the "Grants of Plan-Based Awards for Fiscal Year 2016" table below.